Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Feature_Tutorials/20-aiecompiler-features/README.md

 ***Version: Vitis 2025.2***

 ## Introduction

 This tutorial targets AIE-ML device, but shares test cases and description files with [AIE 20-aiecompiler-features](../../../AIE/Feature_Tutorials/20-aiecompiler-features).

 >**IMPORTANT**: Before beginning the tutorial make sure you have installed the AMD Vitis™ 2025.2 software.
-The Vitis release includes all the embedded base platforms including the VEK280 base platform that is used in this tutorial.
+The Vitis release includes all the embedded base platforms including the VEK280 base platform that this tutorial uses.

 Set up your PLATFORM_REPO_PATHS environment variable to ``$XILINX_VITIS/base_platforms``.